The Take Care Project

 Take Care Club @ MAU

 The Take Care Club is a student-led afterschool club at Mt.
 Anthony Union High School that is working to promote period access, education, and wellness.
-We meet Wednesdays in Room 111.
-Contact Alyssa for more information!
+We meet Wednesdays in Room 240.
+Everyone is welcome!
+Contact Alyssa for more information.

 Thank you to Take Care Project supporters!